wolivera/node-express-mongo-seed/Readme.md

-README FILE

-Node Express Mongo Seed
+# Node Express Mongo Seed

+This is an open source project with a basic set of features based on Node, Express and Mongo DB.

+## Content:

-The following features are included:
+**The following features are included:**

 - Folder structures
 - Mongo database connection